vvr-rao/NLP-on-AWS-EKS/README.md

 The modeling needs a bit more work.
 I used a simple BOW model using Linear SVM.
 Planning to do more work to tune the model later but wanted a framework in place to host an ML model

-One approach I am exploring is to create Word2Vec vectors and training a model using that.
+One approach I am exploring to improve the model is to create Word2Vec vectors and training a model using that.
 Unfortunately, the corpus might not be large enough for sufficient W2V training (I could always download a pretained one from Google, Stanford etc.)
 ![Word2Vec](https://github.com/vvr-rao/NLP-on-AWS-EKS/blob/main/Notebooks/W2V.png?raw=true)

 In any case, with the trained model, the steps to deploy are as follows;